MSc in Finance - Learning Outcomes

 Knowledge and understanding

-On completion of this degree, you will be able to demonstrate knowledge and understanding of :
+On completion of this degree, you will be able to demonstrate knowledge and understanding of:

-• scope of financial knowledge and its application within a wide range of national and multinational organisations
+• the scope of financial knowledge and its application within a wide range of national and multinational organisations

-• core features of Islamic finance
+• the core features and instruments of Islamic finance

 Cognitive skills